HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/ASSIGNMENT4 - Building your tree.md

 The full assignment will be:

 - Use a 3x3 structure to organize your topics and subtopics.
   - 3 main topics
   - 3 minor topics (per main)
   - 3 citations per minor topic
+    - Make sure these citations are logged in your Zotero (or whatever) profile